vicsansing/vicsansing.github.com/MP.md

 ### Main plot.

 You were in a fire in your farmhouse.
 Then suddenly you see a man.
 He drags you.
-You wake up in a new place and then they come out.
-Email me more ideas for future DLC.
+You wake up in a new place and then ***they*** come out.

+Email me more ideas for future DLC (downloadable content).

-<a href="mailto:commentaries100@gmail.com"> Email me!</a> You can email future stuff you want in DLCs (downloadable content).
+<a href="mailto:commentaries100@gmail.com"> Email me!</a> You can email future stuff you want in DLCs.

 My team includes: Ty, Hayden, Zoey, Brianna, Marty, Adam, Maxima, and me, Vic.

 I have just been informed we will now be doing a quest line of 200 quests +.
 Enjoy!!!

 And this is a spoiler!
->!
-There will be dragon riding, horse riding, and a few ship rides I might just add a house editor/builder.
+> There will be dragon riding, horse riding, and a few ship rides I might just add a house editor/builder.